The New Frugality: How to Reach Out to Retail Consumers Who Buy Less

 The very kind of person who would downsize extremely and move into a 500-square-foot house is exactly the kind of person who values care, attention to detail, and quality.

-You must reach out to this newly frugal consumer with quality merchandise displayed and sold by quality, well-trained employees.
+It would help if you reached out to this newly frugal consumer with quality merchandise displayed and sold by quality, well-trained employees.
 This new shopper will be intrigued by your simplicity and learn about value over price through your employees.
 They will say, I’ll take it, not I’ll wait.

 And that's real money you can take to the bank...